Adam4lexander/Spoke/Docs/Core/01_QuickStart.md

 }
 ```

 > `IsEnabled` and `IsStarted` are reactive signals.
-They hold a bool, and notify subscribers when its value changes. `Phase` is a function that runs when its signal becomes true, and cleans up when the signal becomes false.
+They hold a `bool` and notify subscribers when their value changes. `Phase` runs when its signal becomes `true` and cleans up when the signal becomes `false`.

-`Phase` is composable.
-They can be re-ordered and nested however you like:
+Phases are composable.
+You can reorder and nest them however you like:

 ```cs
 public class MyBehaviour : SpokeBehaviour {